janit/slides/slides/almost-perfect-caching-with-foshttpcache/README.md

 Note:
-Coding: Started by being curies about how web pages like 3dfx.com worked.
 PHP: Seriously since 2008 after unwilling mentoring by Derick Rethans & others at eZ, as I started to contribute to Core
 Contribution: Besides eZ I currently try to contribute to Symfony, FriendsOfSymfony, ~~Node.js~~~
 eZ: Been in various roles; Consultant, Project Lead, Engineer, Scrum/Kanban master, VP Engineering